What is Social Engineering?

 Types of Social Engineering attacks

-- Pretexting – Pretexting occurs when an attacker fabricates false circumstances to compel a victim into providing access to sensitive data or protected systems.
+Pretexting occurs when an attacker fabricates a false background story to manipulate a victim's access to sensitive data or protected systems.

 How to protect yourself from Social Engineering